antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 Currently, to simplify development, the RDFM Management Server utilizes SQLite for storing server data.
 The database is stored in the `devices.db` file.
 This will be expanded in the future to allow using the typical DBMS backends instead.

-## Storage backend

-Uploading packages is done by utilizing a storage backend.
-In the near future, more backends will be added that will allow storing packages in configurable bucket storage (such as S3 or GCP).
-For development purposes, a local storage backend is available that stores all uploaded packages to a temporary file under `/tmp/.rdfm-local-storage/` folder.

 ## REST API

 The server exposes a management and device API that is used by management software and end devices.
 A comprehensive list of all API endpoints is available in the [RDFM Server API Reference chapter](api.rst).